sumbach/modern-cljs/doc/tutorial-15.md

 Could not locate test command .
 ```

-> NOTE 2: By having hooked the `cljsbuild` tasks to `lein` task with the
+> NOTE 2: By having hooked the `cljsbuild` tasks to the builtin `lein` tasks with the
 > `:hooks` configuration option, when you run the `lein test` command
 > you will receive a `Could not locate test command .` message.
 This is
-> because at the moment there are no unit tests defined for CLJS in the
+> because, at the moment, there are no unit tests defined for CLJS in the
 > `test/cljs` path.

-By  default, the `lein test` command executes all the defined tests (at
+By default, `lein test` executes all the defined tests (at
 the moment just one test containing 3 assertions).
 If you want to run
 a specific test you have to pass its namespace to the `lein test`
 command as follows: